 Empower students with food and nutrition knowledge, skills, and competencies in preparation for immediate employment as entry-level dietetic technicians, registered or pursue a baccalaureate degree while endeavoring to find the need and serve the community.

-The program has established three goals that reflect the program mission.
+The program has established two goals that reflect the program mission.
 These goals address program completion, graduate employment and continuation of education in pursuit of baccalaureate degrees.
 To achieve the broad based program goals, program objectives have been developed with appropriate measures to assess accomplishment and success of goals.
 Program outcomes data are available on request.
 The program goals and objectives are listed below.